 All DAI issued has a minimum of 150% its value backing it.
 DAI represents a credit of Ether, owed to the bearers of a CDP.
 Like Bitcoin, this creates sound money, but it has the additional benefit of governance by the MakerDAO.

 By decentralizing the central bank model to all MKR holders, MakerDAO can do all the good things that central banks can, and less of the bad ones.
 Some of the valuable tasks that a central bank is able to do is:

-- Increase or decrease the debt ceiling allowed by the bank
+- Increase or decrease the total debt limit

 - Incentive or disincentive savings (did you hear?)